qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 [](int e){ if (e < 50) cout << e << " "; }
 );
 ```

+Here for_each is a standard library routine that applies its third parameter—a function—to every element of a collection in the range speciﬁed by its ﬁrst two

 parameters.
 In our example, the function is denoted by a lambda expression, introduced by the empty square brackets.
 The compiler turns the lambda expres- sion into an anonymous function, which is then passed to for_each via C++’s usual mechanism—a simple pointer to the code. ■ Suppose, however, that we wanted to print all elements less than k, where k is EXAMPLE 3.40